eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Familiarity with working in DevOps oriented environment (Jenkins, OpenStack, Salt and Dockers) - Advantage
 	- Hold a professional certification in good standing (CISSP, GSEC) - Advantage
 + skill set:
-	- Final Israel Ltd. is one of the world’s leading high-frequency trading (HFT) companies.
+	- Final Israel Ltd. is one of the world's leading high-frequency trading (HFT) companies.
 	- We use proprietary prediction and trading algorithms as well as highly innovative schemes for handling large amounts of data.
 As a major participant in the HFT industry, the challenge Final faces is two-fold: to analyze large and complex data sets off-line, as well as to process massive flows of real-time data.
-	- Final’s most important asset, its employees, comprises a hand-picked group of extremely talented, highly motivated, and diverse individuals.
+	- Final's most important asset, its employees, comprises a hand-picked group of extremely talented, highly motivated, and diverse individuals.
 	- The position entails research, development and implementation of algorithms in the fields of machine learning, signal processing, data mining and statistics.
 + Strong understanding of the Hadoop ecosystems (especially Kafka, Flume, Avro, Parquet, HBase, Hive, and Hue) and related technologies with +2 years of experience
 + skill set: